This week we celebrated National Ice Cream Sandwich Day.

 Ben & Jerry’s spokesperson, Rob Michalak, as reported by New York Times columnist, Stephanie Strom, claims their ingredients come from supply chain sources which do not include genetically modified ingredients (GMO’s), but that they keep searching for the pesticide source.
 Playing the devil’s advocate and believing Mr. Michalak, I would look to our nation’s ground water as a primary contaminant.
 Nowhere in any associated reports have I found mention of testing water, relative to glyphosate levels, as an ingredient at any point in the ice cream making process.

-Non-food uses for genetic modification can be useful, but genetic modification of food should come naturally through nature, not from science.
-The fault with GMO crops is not with genetic modification on its own, but success with GMO crops depends on using “accessories,” such as glyphosate.
+Non-food uses for genetic modification can be useful.
+The fault with GMO crops may not be with genetic modification on its own, but that success their success depends on using “accessories,” such as glyphosate.
 To date, we have not been considering the accumulative effect of consuming GMO associated foods.
 We have been focused, as in this study, on isolated levels in isolated samples.

 Some scientists say that the level of pesticides reported in Ben & Jerry’s ice cream is inconsequential.
 Probably, if we eat one serving and never eat anymore, this is true.
 Indeed, scientists claim an adult would have to consume “290,000 servings a day” to hit EPA’s acceptable level of pesticides.
 Here’s the problem.
 Even after all of the processing that happens to our food, scientists still find trace amounts of pesticides in the end product.
 So let’s argue the trace amount in ice cream is insignificant.
 How many OTHER products do we eat or drink in the course of a day contain trace amounts of pesticides leading to an accumulative effect?